ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

 ---
 ### LAB 4 (Targeting ARM Processors)

-Lab 4 on the vAccel website targets an x86 machine.
-The modified instructions for running the examples on the ZCU104 can be seen in the following paragraphs.
+This is a modified version of the Lab 4 available on the vAccel website.
+This version uses a ZCU104 board to run the applications.

-Create a folder to store the Firecracker files, download and uncompress them:
+Te first step is to create a folder to store the Firecracker files, download and uncompress them:
 ```
 mkdir frcrk_5.0
 cd frcrk_5.0